hseera/get-System-Information/README.md

 ![index](https://github.com/hseera/getOSInfo/blob/main/SystemInfo.PNG)

 # getOSInfo
-Get detail about the OS such as disk, patching, cores etc
+Get detail about the OS such as disk, patching, cores etc. It is a useful utility to have when you have 10 or machine and you want to get information on them.
+Helpful for system admins and performance engineers.

 ## Getting Started